A work in progress; more later:

 Anigrand resin 1/72 AJ-2:

-This is by far the most accurate AJ kit (full disclosure: I provided drawings to Anigrand for it and reviewed photos of the first casts).
+Up until the mid 2022 issue of an AJ-1 by Roden, this was by far the most complete AJ kit (full disclosure: I provided drawings to Anigrand for it and reviewed photos of the first casts).
 Note the cast canopy.
 The only flaw that I remember (the box is currently in the back of warehouse behind the Ark of the Covenant crate) is the tail hook.

 This is what the AJ tail hook should look like: